langfranklin/Global-Sourcing-Insights/README.md

 # global-sourcing-insights
-Masterthesis Project: Streamlit Web-App to get insights about global sourcing news for an utility company.
+Masterthesis Project: A Proof of Concept for crawling Trending News and analyzing them with Natural Language Processing.